nsmryan/nsmryan.github.io/posts/2018-09-16-CFE-CFS-Architecture.markdown

 I will go over some possible architectures one could use for flight software, and then go a little bit into CFE/CFS's architecture in terms of static and dynamics dependancies between software components.
+Part of the point here is to provide more detail on how CFE/CFS is organized beyond saying that it is a publish-subscribe system with a software bus- the reality is more complex then that.

 # Possible Flight Software Architectures
 When developing a flight software system, there are a large number of possible designs and tradeoffs that can be made.
-In this way it is just like any other type of software even though it has its own unique set of challenges and pressures which influences the decisions we make when writing this software.
+In this way it is just like any other type of software even though it has its own unique set of challenges and pressures.
+Architectures seem to have evolved over the years, each with its own advantages and disadvantages.

 Lets go over some possible architectures and their tradeoffs.
-There could very well be other architectures out there, and it is interesting to imagine what flight software might look like with other designs, but these are the basic designs that I can think of.
+There could very well be other architectures out there, but these are the basic designs that I can think of.

 ## Monolithic
 In this architecture, we write one monolithic system which controls the entire